Lucyjpjones/lj-fscr/README.md

 The `Category` model within the programme's app, is used to group programmes into specific categories.

 The `UserProfile` model within the profiles app is used to store user's profile information and is connected to various models to fill other requirements;
-- Checkout `Order` model - to store user's checkout information, as well as order history.
+- Checkout `Order` model - to store the user's checkout information, as well as order history.
 - Blog `Post` and `Comment` model - to store the name of the user who created the blog and those who have left a comment.
 - Forum `Thread` and `Reply` model - to store the name of the user who created the thread and those who have replied.